 The entrance fee is 300 baht and you must have exact change.
-The Temple of Reclining Buddha is truly an unique statue at 43 meters long.
+The Temple of Reclining Buddha is truly a unique statue at 43 meters long.
 Conveniently enough, Wat Pho also houses the first Thai massage school.
-After a bit of walking we strolled on over to get massages at the Wat Pho Thai Traditional Massage School, paying only 260 baht for a 30 minute massage.
-We walked in with no appointment, in a group of 10, and were able to get our massages right away, all at the same time.
+After a bit of walking, we strolled on over to get massages at the Wat Pho Thai Traditional Massage School, paying only 260 baht for a 30-minute massage.
+We walked in with no appointment, in a group of 10, and were able to get our massage right away, all at the same time.

 If you're still itching to see more religious sights, Wat Arun, located across the river from the Grand Palace is considered one of the most iconic temples in Bangkok.
 Wat Benja, also known as 'The Marble Temple' is covered in marble imported from Italy, making it a beautiful sight to see.
 Lastly, Wat Traimit found in Chinatown houses the world's largest gold Buddha statue.

 Surely you will be famished after all the walking so a great place to head to next is Chinatown.
 Yaowarat Road is the main hub of Chinatown, with small stores and eateries for you to stop by.

 I have to admit, I did not recognize 90% of the dishes I saw but that’s all part of the fun, right?
 First taste was a stop at this lady’s restaurant which served thin vermicelli noodles in a thick gravy.